Free Companion Checklist: 17 Tips to Becoming a Healthy Eater

 In fact, that is a very good question and should be the first question you ask yourself…. and of course Google.
 It will help your mind to visualize what eating healthy feels like.
 It will also give you a vision of what healthy eating habits can do for your health, happiness, and success.

 Try this Google Search: Why Should I Become A Healthy Eater

 Skim through the answers, and take a few minutes to explore the ones that caught your eye immediately – or that are from reputable sources.
 Avoid “research rabbit holes,” or “indecision paralysis” – where you feel you must know everything before you apply anything.

-Don't worry about not having a definite answer, as there are many opinions on what healthy eating is.
-Even science recognizes that while we are very similar on a species level - we are all different an an individual level - we have different nutritional needs.
+Don’t worry about not having a definite answer, as there are many opinions on what healthy eating is.
+Even science recognizes that while we are very similar on a species level – we are all different on an individual level – we have different nutritional needs.

 Learn about the benefits of healthy eating.
-Be curious how certain foods affect your body.
+Be curious about how certain foods affect your body.
 Find out how to improve your health with food.

 Here are some more resources to save you time on research: